kpierczy/SNR-Project/config/params/README.md

 2. "validation" :
     - Path to the directory holding validation data. (@see `src/tools/DataPipe` class' description)
 3. "models" :
-    - Path to the directory that model's weights will be written into during the training
+    - Path to the directory that model's weights will be written into during the training (@note : If logging.json/log_name is set, weights for the given run will be saved in separet subfolder)
 4. "logs" :
     - Path to the directory that tensorboard logs will be written into (@note If logging.json/log_name is `null` the log will not be created).
 5. "history" :